 Diving – Incredible macro and amazing diversity of marine life.
 Ghost pipefish, cuttlefish, and even blue ring and mimic octopus are among the many rare creatures that can be discovered while diving Dumaguete.
 Nearby Apo Island is one of the most popular dive spots in the region and is easily accessible from Dumaguete’s beach resorts.

-Whale sharks – Trips to snorkel and swim with Oslob’s resident whale sharks can be booked at your Dumaguete resort.
-The trip is about 2hrs by boat and includes two dives at nearby Sumilon Island.
-The crossing is subject to ocean conditions.
+Whale sharks – Trips to snorkel and swim with Oslob’s resident whale sharks can be booked at your resort in Dumaguete.
+A half-day tour including transportation by car and ferry.

 Culture & Local Customs – Several events and fesitvals occur throughout the year but the Buglasan Festival, the “festival of festivals”, occurs every October.
 A week-long event of music, costumes, parades, fireworks, live band competitions and dancing in streets.

 When To Go – April and May tend to have the best weather and most visitor traffic.
 Dry season extends from December – May, with wet season from June – November.